symfony/symfony-docs/http_cache.rst

 Making your Responses HTTP Cacheable
 ------------------------------------

-Once you've added a reverse proxy cache (e.g. like the Symfony reverse proxy or Varnish), you're ready to cache your responses.
+Once you have added a reverse proxy cache (e.g. like the Symfony reverse proxy or Varnish), you are ready to cache your responses.
 To do that, you need to *communicate* to your cache *which* responses are cacheable and for how long.
 This is done by setting HTTP cache headers on the response.